sarodriguez/audio-dimensionality-reduction/README.md

 of this sections will affect the way the tool works.

 ## Execution
 In order to run the dashboard with each dataset, different scripts must be executed.
-You can a better detail in the file `commands.sh`
+You view a better detail in the file `commands.sh`